Joseph Gordon-Levitt: Early life

 Joseph Leonard Gordon-Levitt was born on February 17, 1981, in Los Angeles, California, and was raised in the Sherman Oaks neighborhood.
 He has stated that he is of "100% Ashkenazi Jewish" descent, from a family that is "not strictly religious".
 His parents were among the founders of the Progressive Jewish Alliance.
 Gordon-Levitt's father, Dennis Levitt, was once the news director for the Pacifica Radio station KPFK-FM.
-His mother, Jane Gordon, ran for the United States Congress in California during the 1970s for the Peace and Freedom Party; she met Dennis Levitt while she was working as the program guide editor for KPFK-FM.
+His mother, Jane Gordon, ran for the United States Congress in California's 28th Congressional District in 1970 for the Peace and Freedom Party and finished last with 2.23% of the vote against Alphonzo Bell, the incumbent congressman; she met Dennis Levitt while she was working as the program guide editor for KPFK-FM.
 Gordon-Levitt's maternal grandfather, Michael Gordon (1909–1993), was a Hollywood film director.
 Gordon-Levitt had an older brother, Dan, a photographer and fire spinner who died in 2010 at the age of 36.
 Gordon-Levitt attended Van Nuys High School and graduated in 1999.